arescentral/arescentral.org/news/antares-0-4-0-released.rst

 In addition, Antares 0.4.0 is the first release of Antares to open up its `source code repository`_.
-If you're interested in helping with the game, it has a :ref:`contributing page <contributing>` detailing ways to help.
+If you're interested in helping with the game, it has a :doc:`contributing page </antares/contributing>` detailing ways to help.

 ..  _Antares 0.4.0: http://downloads.arescentral.org/Antares/Antares-0.4.0.zip
 ..  _source code repository: https://github.com/arescentral/antares